-Suicidal ideation will be assessed using the C-SSRS at the times stipulated in the Schedule of Study Procedures (Section 3.0) for each study part.
+Suicidal ideation will be assessed using the C-SSRS at the times stipulated in the Schedule of Study Procedures for each study part ([Section 3.0](#)).
 Two versions of the C-SSRS will be used in this study: the Screening/Baseline C-SSRS Lifetime and the Since-Last-Visit C-SSRS.
-It is recommended that the same staff be used to administer the scale to the participant at all time points when C-SSRS is scheduled.
+It is recommended that the same rater be used to administer the scale to the participant at all timepoints when C-SSRS is scheduled.
 Any suicidal ideation or suicidal behavior during the trial periods detected by the C-SSRS will be recorded as an AE.
-The Investigator will ensure that any suicidal ideation or behavior is medically addressed, including assessment and treatment by qualified medical personnel.
+The investigator will ensure that any suicidal ideation or behavior is medically addressed, including assessment and treatment by qualified medical personnel.